AVCD: Mitigating Hallucinations in Audio-Visual Large Language Models through Contrastive Decoding: Experiments

 \subsection{Experimental Settings}

 \newpara{Dataset and evaluation.} We evaluate AV-LLMs on MUSIC-AVQA~\cite{li2022learning}, which tests synchronized audio-visual reasoning with question-answering (QA) pairs derived from the MUSIC dataset.
 We also use AVHBench~\cite{sung2024avhbench}, designed to assess audio-visual hallucinations using adversarial QA pairs.
+We treat the entire dataset as the test set and use the initially released portion as the validation set, which is employed to evaluate inference speed as reported in~\Fref{fig:entropy}.
 Since audio-video captioning in AVHBench follows a distinct evaluation protocol, we assess it separately.
 For video-LLMs, we use MSVD-QA~\cite{xu2016msr}, which involves questions about objects, actions, and events in short video clips, using the first 1,000 test examples.
 We also use ActivityNet-QA~\cite{yu2019activitynet}, a more challenging benchmark requiring reasoning over long videos with complex temporal understanding.

 \newpara{Evaluation protocol.} We evaluate model accuracy using a GPT-3.5-based framework, following the protocol of VideoLLaMA2~\cite{cheng2024videollama}, except for AVHBench, which can be evaluated without GPT assistance.
 GPT-3.5 is used to perform binary verification of response correctness.
 To assess consistency, we report the mean and standard deviation across multiple runs.